Did you know that Canada’s most populous province was named for one of the 5 Great Lakes of North America?

 Toronto is an amazing city to visit and features numerous fascinating landmarks, including the CN Tower which can be seen from all around the area s its antenna spire towers 1,815.3 feet (553.3 meters) above the lake’s surface.

-The island just near Toronto is called the “Toronto Islands” and are popular tourist destinations in the area as well.
+The island just near Toronto is called the “Toronto Islands” and is a popular tourist destination in the area as well.
 These 15 small islands feature several parks, the Centreville Amusement Park, and multiple popular beaches which are packed in the summertime!

 Ferries bring tourists to the island and many visitors bring their bicycles to enjoy the amazing landscape of both the city of Toronto and Lake Ontario!